 Dept. of Educational and Counselling Psychology news

-Dr. Marilyn Fitzpatrick, of our Department of Educational and Counselling Psychology, spoke to Acadie Nouvelle regarding the "Blue Monday" phenomenon.
+Dr. Robert Savage, of our Department of Educational and Counselling Psychology, spoke to CBC's Sonali Karnick over the weekend regarding children's literacy.

 At the Faculty of Education with McGill, Canada’s top university, we proudly trace our origins back to 1857.
 This minute long video will take you on a quick tour around our faculty, our three departments, and our research institutes:

 A summer research institute at Maison des Jeunes Côte-des-Neiges’ No Bad Sound Studio, led by Professors Jessica Ruglis and Naomi Nichols from McGill’s Faculty of Education, in collaboration with youth musicians and music artists from Montréal, wraps up this week with promising results.